 In 1989, Deepak Tamang founded an action research, development and environment non-governmental organisation (NGO) in Nepal called SEARCH.
 Since then he has served as the Director, working in many countries globally as a researcher, strategic planner, trainer, facilitator, project manager and team leader for a number of important projects.

-Deepak Tamang has over 37 years' experience of in action research, development, environment and capacity building in Nepal, more widely in Asia, Europe and the USA.
+Deepak Tamang has over 37 years in research, development, environment and capacity building in Nepal and more widely in Asia, Europe and the USA, including:

-Deepak also served as the Senior Technical Advisor in building capacity of self-help groups for a Canadian International Development Agency (CIDA) supported integrated development project in the Karnali-Behri region of Nepal.
+- as the Senior Technical Advisor in building capacity of self-help groups for a Canadian International Development Agency (CIDA) supported integrated development project in the Karnali-Behri region of Nepal

-During the 1990s and in the first 15 years of the new millennium, Deepak worked extensively on issues related to gender justice, gender-based violence (GBV) and violence against women (VOW).
-He has led a number of important action research projects related to gender and social inclusion (GESI) in Nepal and the South Asian Region.
+During the 1990s and in the first 15 years of the new millennium, Deepak worked extensively on issues related to gender justice and gender-based violence.
+He has led a number of important action research projects related to gender and social inclusion in Nepal and the South Asian Region.

 He was a British Council Fellow in UK and studied Organisational Management at the Cranefield Institute of Technology in the UK.
 He was a World Forestry Fellow in Portland, Oregon, USA and researched forest management, climate change and global warming, riparian management and alternative biomass fuels.